Business process management (BPM): analysis, automation, and profit growth through eliminating inefficiency

 1. This article explains how the Business Process Management (BPM) methodology helps identify and eliminate hidden losses caused by inefficient processes.

-2. We examine the causes of losses — from outdated tools to poor communication — and give examples of companies that successfully adopted BPM to automate, optimize and grow profit.
+2. The causes of losses are examined, from outdated tools to poor communication, along with examples of companies that have successfully implemented BPM for automation, optimization, and profit growth.

 3. Companies lose up to 30% of revenue each year due to inefficient processes: unnecessary approvals, duplicated tasks, outdated tools, and communication delays.